Legal Disclaimer: The characters of Xena and

 Lilli, always a fan of her big sister's writing and a grateful reader of anything Isabelle put out, was charmed.
 "Sure!
 So, did you finish 'Fool's Magic?'"

 Isabelle shook her head.
 "No, and I don't think I will.
 It has no depth, no plot, and no characterization.
 It sucks."
-She shrugged and gave him a little smile.
+She shrugged and gave her sister a little smile.
 "C'mon, I have a feeling you're gonna like this."

 "Xena, look, I really am sorry I made fun of you about the telephone.
 I never meant to anger you."